Image

 • Criteria: Fourth-degree assault is the least serious assault charge and can include:

-• Negligently causing physical harm using a deadly weapon.
+• Negligently causing physical injury using a deadly weapon.

 • Penalties: This degree of assault is considered a Class A Misdemeanor which can include up to 1 year in jail and fines up to $2,000.
 However, if the assault involves a special victim, it is a Class E Felony meaning up to 4 years in prison.

-Assault Lawyer St. Francois County, MO: Why Combs Waterkotte is the Defense You Need
+Assault Lawyer St. Francois County, MO: Why You Need Combs Waterkotte Fighting for You

 Crafting a Robust Defense Strategy in St. Francois County, MO

-• Evaluating the Evidence: Investigating the prosecution’s evidence for discrepancies, mistakes, or breaches of your rights.
+• Evaluating the Evidence: Examining the prosecution’s evidence for discrepancies, mistakes, or violations of your rights.

-• Exploring Self-Defense: Demonstrating that you were acting in self-defense or in defense of others.
-Additional strong defenses might include: lack of intent, consent, and being falsely accused.
+• Exploring Self-Defense: Proving that your actions were in self-defense or in defense of others.
+Additional strong defenses can include: lack of intent, consent, and being falsely accused.

-• Disputing Witness Testimony: Identifying potential biases or unreliable testimonies from witnesses.
+• Questioning Witness Testimony: Identifying potential biases or unreliable testimonies from witnesses.

-• Negotiating Charges: Engaging with prosecutors to seek alternative sentences, or work toward reducing or dismissing charges altogether.
+• Negotiating with the Prosecution: Working with prosecutors to seek alternative sentences, or work toward reducing or dismissing charges altogether.

 Efforts to Mitigate Penalties in St. Francois County, MO

-Even if a conviction appears unavoidable, a dedicated St. Francois County, MO Combs Waterkotte defense attorney can work to minimize the consequences you face.
-This might include:
+Even if a conviction seems imminent, a dedicated St. Francois County, MO Combs Waterkotte defense lawyer can focus on reducing the consequences you might face.
+This could include:

 • Advocating for alternatives to jail time, such as probation, community service, or diversion programs.